realmohsin/notes/aws.md

 - NAT gateways enable outgoing internet requests
 - NACLs allow or deny requests on subnet-level (however, AWS recommends Request management on the instance level using SecurityGroups)
 - Endpoints (PrivateLink) connect AWS services to VPCs

+# Dynamic Scaling & Load Balancing

+There is a max capacity of incoming requests that can be handled and that is dictated by the underlying hardware.
+But when using AWS, you can adjust the capacity you have dynamically.

+EC2 Auto Scaling - Service which can be used to automatically add or remove EC2 instances based on conditions.
+Ennsures sufficient capacity at all times, without over-provisioning.
+In Auto Scaling Groups, you can create a launnch template that will define the connfiguration for the instances that will be created.

+Elastic Load Balancer (ELB) - Service to distribute load (eg, incoming requests) evenly across available instannces.
+Ensures that all available instances are utilized equally.
+(Consists of Application Load Balancer and Network Load Balancer)

+Application Load Balancer (ALB) - Feature-rich, broad variety of request forwarding connditions & rules, Capable of SSL termination, Can reduce app complexity, --> Use for (most) HTTP apps

+Network Load Balancer (NLB) - Very lean, limited connfiguration options, fixed IP address, perfect for non-HTTP apps, --> Use for non-HTTP apps

+- Elasticity, Scalability, & High Availability
+    - Workloads don't necessarily have even load patterns
+    - Too little or too much capacity cann be a big problem
+    - Being able to scale instantly & automatically is important
+    - Load should also be distributed evenly to avoid downtimes Auto Scaling
+    - Automatically add / remove instances
+    - Set clear rules and min/max requirements
+    - Instannce count is adjusted to incoming laod based on rules
+    - Use launnch templates & VPC / subnet settings
+Elastic Load Balancer
+    - ALB & NLB can be used for distributing traffic evenly
+    - Define target groups (in VPCs / Subnets) and forwarding rules
+    - ALB is perfect for HTTP traffic (and feature-rich)
+    - NLB is great for other network traffic

+# File Storage with EBS, EFS & S3
+Files gennerated by web applications - user uploads, generated invoices, trannsformed images, etc...
+File archivinng - Accounnting files, legal documentns, vacation images,

+There are different kinds of file storage
+- Block Storage - Ann unformatted hard drive, Format and structure before using, create custom structure & store any files.
+Attach a virtual hard drive to a server.
+EBS service exists for this, can only be attached to EC2 instances.

+- Object Storage - No information about underlying system, Store & retrieve files of any kind of size as needed, No (real) custom structure can be created - Store files without caring about the underlying system - S3 service exists for this

+- File System - A (network) file system, A pre-formatted - configured file system, create custom structure & store any files. - Get a virtual file system without anny mannual setup - EFS, FSx service exists for this

+## EBS - Elastic Block Storage
+Hard drives, attached to EC2 instances - Multiple volumes can be attached to a single instance Can be formatted & structured as needed - via the commannd line (or code), from inside the instance Only available to EC2 instances
+Different types
+    - SSD vs HDD
+    - Optimized for different workloads & tasks Elastic Volumes
+    - If needed, volumes cann scale dynnamically
+    - extra feature - must be enabled / managed
+Snapshots
+    - EC2 instance data & state can be saved
+    - Restore snapshots onn nenw EC2 instances
+Multi Attach
+    - Attach volumes to multiple EC2 instances
+    - Supported on some instances

+All EC2 instances have some base storage - contains operating system, base software, etc...
+This can be an EC2 Instance Store which is an alternative to EBS-backed storage.
+EC2 Instance Store is the harddrive which is part of the machinne / rack in the data center.
+EBS-backed storage is a managed EBS Volume.
+Even though EBS-backed is more frequently used now, EC2 Instance Store is still available and can be used, and this is decided at the AMI level.
+You'll notice whenn selecting AMI, the text 'Root device type: ebs'.
+This means the root device is an EBS volume.

+## EFS - Elastic File System